satishmaha/Flurry-iOS/docs/DevNotes.md

+## Note 11

+Transitioning to SIMD.js is proving a little difficult; for example, in Smoke.js, the `seraphimVertices` array is flattened; effectively one dimensional.
+However in the original Flurry code, `seraphimVertices` is an array of 4-component vectors, which I assume OpenGL/C would convert to a flattened array.

+Thus, in that case at least, it would not benefit from vectorization or SIMD.js methods.
+I think I can try to apply it to SmokeParticle.js, at least.

 ## Note 10

 I will try to implement the AltiVec/Vector "engine" of Flurry again by using SIMD.js.
 As of writing,